8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 3. Appreciation and depreciation of those things.
 4. Reinvesting dividends.

-We are buying something other than short-term assets, which is one reason this is a different brownie.
+We're buying something other than short-term assets, one reason this is a different brownie.
 Short-term and growth assets tend to have a low or negative correlation with one another, the definition of diversification.

 That said, it’s important to note and remember that things can shift.
 Something you thought was a growth asset can turn into a liability or short-term asset based on the changing characteristics of the thing.